Ayanleaideed/credit-card-fraud-detection-machine-learning/README.md

 | `0` | Not Fraud |
 | `1` | Fraud |

-The fraud class is very small compared to the non-fraud class, which makes this an imbalanced classification problem.

 ---

 ## Class Imbalance

-One of the biggest challenges in this project was the class imbalance.
-Fraud cases made up less than 1% of the dataset.
+The dataset is highly imbalanced.
+Most transactions are normal, while fraud cases make up less than 1% of the data.

 ![Class Distribution](src/reports/figures/class_distribution.png)

-This matters because a model can have very high accuracy while still missing many fraud cases.
-For example, if almost every transaction is not fraud, a model that predicts “not fraud” most of the time can appear accurate but still fail at the actual task.

-Because of this, the project focuses more on:
+This is why accuracy alone was not enough.
+A model could predict almost everything as “not fraud” and still look accurate.
+For this project, the main evaluation metrics were:

 - Precision
 - Recall